sachapan/getsubs/README.md

 ## getsubs.py is a python script to download subtitles either by querying for the latest videos
-## or providing a video file or url to a video file.
+## or providing a video file or a url to a video file.

 ### Installation

 1. Open command prompt/terminal
 1. Clone the repository
     `git clone https://github.com/sachapan/getsubs.git`
+    `cd getsubs`
 1. Install python 3
     [Windows](https://www.python.org/downloads/windows/)
     Linux use the package manager, e.g. on Debian based systems: